James-SteelX/makersbnb/README.md

 ### Navigating the site

-The navigation bar (at the top) is the same on every screen, and let's you quickly access the site's main features, namely searching, listing a proper, viewing your profile, and signing out.
+The navigation bar (at the top) is the same on every screen, and lets you quickly access the site's main features, namely searching, listing a property, viewing your profile, and signing out.
 In addition, clicking the icon in the top left will take you back to this home screen.

 The two buttons in the main body of the site let you: